 - Page load times – if your images are too large, they’ll negatively impact the loading speed of your store.
 So you want to keep your images as small as possible without negatively impacting usability.

-For those reasons, WooCommerce automatically uses different thumbnail sizes depending on where an image shows up.
+Not great right?
+That’s why for those reasons above, WooCommerce automatically uses different thumbnail sizes depending on where an image shows up.
 Think about it – you don’t need a large image on your catalog page, but you do probably want larger images on your single product pages.

 So how does that connect to the situation where your WooCommerce images are blurry?